-Electronic data interchange (EDI) enables business users to homogenize diverse structures of identical datasets (such as orders, delivery notes, invoices, inventories, price catalogs, etc.,) to speed up digital transactions with minimum error, at maximum speed, with the lowest cost.
+Electronic data interchange (EDI) enables business users to homogenize diverse structures of identical datasets (such as orders, delivery notes, invoices, inventories, price catalogs, etc.,) to speed up digital transactions with minimum error, at maximum speed, and with the lowest cost.

-What Are the Advantages of using Adeptia for EDI to SAP Integration?
+What Are the Advantages of Using Adeptia for EDI to SAP Integration?

 - Easy to connect and send/receive IDoc or BAPI data, little coding needed

 - Integrate SAP with any on-premise or cloud EDI application